camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 ---

 One of your first tasks to build a process solution is to sketch the basic architecture of your solution.
-To do so, you need to answer the question of how to connect the workflow engine (Zeebe) with your application or with remote systems?
-This will be mostly about writing some custom glue code in the programming language of your choice and use existing client libraries.
-In some cases, you might also want to leverage existing connectors, at least as a starting point.
+To do so, you need to answer the question of how to connect the workflow engine (Zeebe) with your application or with remote systems.

+This document predominantly outlines writing some custom glue code in the programming language of your choice and using existing client libraries.
+In some cases, you might also want to leverage existing connectors as a starting point.

-The workflow engine (Zeebe) is a remote system for your applications, just like a database.
+The workflow engine is a remote system for your applications, just like a database.
 Your application connects with Zeebe via remote protocols, [gRPC](https://grpc.io/) to be precise, which is typically hidden from you, like when using a database driver based on ODBC or JDBC.

-With Camunda Cloud and the Zeebe workflow engine there are two basic options:
+With Camunda Cloud and the Zeebe workflow engine, there are two basic options:

-1. You write some **programming code** that typically leverages the client library for the programming language of your choice.
+1. Write some **programming code** that typically leverages the client library for the programming language of your choice.
-2. You use some **existing connector** which just needs a configuration.
+2. Use some **existing connector** which just needs a configuration.

-The trade-offs will be discussed later, let’s look at the two options first.
+The trade-offs will be discussed later; let’s look at the two options first.

 ## Programming glue code

-In order to write code that connects to Zeebe, you typically embed [the Zeebe client library](/docs/apis-clients/overview/) into your application.
+To write code that connects to Zeebe, you typically embed [the Zeebe client library](/docs/apis-clients/overview/) into your application.
 An application can of course also be a service or microservice.

-If you have multiple applications that connect to Zeebe all of them will require the client library.
+If you have multiple applications that connect to Zeebe, all of them will require the client library.
 If you want to use a programming language where no such client library exists, you can [generate a gRPC client yourself](https://camunda.com/blog/2018/11/grpc-generating-a-zeebe-python-client/).

 ![Clients to Zeebe](connecting-the-workflow-engine-with-your-world-assets/clients.png)

 Your application can basically do two things with the client:

 1. **Actively call Zeebe**, for example, to start process instances, correlate messages, or deploy process definitions.
 2. **Subscribe to tasks** created in the workflow engine in the context of BPMN service tasks.

 ### Calling Zeebe

-Using the Zeebe client’s API you can communicate with the workflow engine.
+Using the Zeebe client’s API, you can communicate with the workflow engine.
 The two most important API calls are to start new process instances and to correlate messages to a process instance.

 **Start process instances using the** [**Java Client**](/docs/apis-clients/java-client/index/)**:**